lmd-linux/lmd-linux.github.io/README.md

 curl lmd-linux.github.io/gaming | sudo bash
 ```

-A number of tools and configurations not available anywhere else are installed to make gaming faster
+A number of tools and configurations, some not available elsewhere, are installed to make gaming
-and better.
-But also these (among other things):
+faster and better.
+Among them (not an exhaustive list):

 ## MangoHud